Non-equilibrium bosonization of fractional quantum Hall edges: Tunneling between Laughlin edges

-It is worth recalling that, in addition to the conditions $\zeta < 1/2$ and $2\theta_{12} \ne 2\pi j$, we also used here an assumption of dilute beams, $\mathcal{T}_{u,d}\ll 1$.
-This latter assumption has allowed us to neglect corrections to the Szeg\H{o} approximation for the GFs, which are represented by the last factor in the first line and by the factor in the second line of the Fisher-Hartwig formula Eq.~\eqref{eq:GreenfunFullHartwig}.
-These factors lead to contributions to the tunneling current and noise that have relative smallness of powers of $\mathcal{T}_{u,d}\ll 1$ as compared to the leading expressions \eqref{eq:current_dilute_app} and \eqref{eq:noise_dilute_app}.
+It is worth recalling that, in addition to the conditions $\zeta < 1$ and $2\theta_{12} \ne 2\pi j$, we also used here an assumption of dilute beams, $\mathcal{T}_{u,d}\ll 1$.
+This latter assumption has allowed us to neglect corrections to the Szeg\H{o} approximation for the GFs, which are represented by the last factor in the first line and by the factor in the second line of the Fisher-Hartwig formula~\eqref{eq:GreenfunFullHartwig}.
+These factors lead to contributions to the tunneling current and noise that have relative smallness $ \sim \mathcal{T}_{u,d}^{2-2\zeta}\ll 1$ as compared to the leading expressions \eqref{eq:current_dilute_app} and \eqref{eq:noise_dilute_app}.
+We see that the two conditions, $\mathcal{T}_{u,d}\ll 1$ and $\zeta < 1$, indeed allow us to neglect the corrections to the Szeg\H{o} approximations.

+Thus, the conditions of applicability of the results for tunneling current and noise obtained within the Szeg\H{o} approximation in this section are (in addition to $\mathcal{T}_{u,d}\ll 1$) $\zeta < 1$ and $2\theta_{12} \ne 2\pi j$.
+It is worth mentioning that these conditions are at variance with those stated in Ref.~\cite{Thamm2024effect} for the dominance of long-time contributions to the transport integrals.
+Specifically, the authors of Ref.~\cite{Thamm2024effect} argued that the conditions are $\zeta < 1/2$ and $\theta_{12} < \pi/2$.
+Our condition on $\zeta$ is weaker, and for $\theta_{12}$ we don't find any restriction apart from it not being an integer multiple of $\pi$.
+We also note that our condition for $\zeta$ is consistent with Ref.~\cite{Schiller2023anyon} where transport at elevated temperatures was analyzed.

-\subsection{Tunneling between non-equilibrium edges for $\zeta < 1$: \ Differential conductance and noise}
+\subsection{Tunneling between non-equilibrium edges for $\zeta < 3/2$: \ Differential conductance and noise}

-We recall that the calculations in Sec.~\ref{sec:transport-zeta-less-12} were restricted to $\zeta <1/2$.
-When $\zeta>1/2$, the time integrals for the tunneling current and the noise are dominated by short-time range that is not captured by the Szeg\H{o} and Fisher-Hartwig approximations.
-To extend our analysis to the broader regime $\zeta < 1$, we therefore want to consider transport quantities that are insensitive to the ultraviolet features in this regime.
+We recall that the calculations in Sec.~\ref{sec:transport-zeta-less-12} were restricted to $\zeta <1$.
+When $\zeta>1$, the time integrals for the tunneling current and the noise are dominated by short-time range that is not captured by the Szeg\H{o} and Fisher-Hartwig approximations.
+To extend our analysis to the broader regime $\zeta < 3/2$, we therefore want to consider transport quantities that are insensitive to the ultraviolet features in this regime.
 For this purpose, we introduce a differential Fano factor, defined as \footnote{We note that a quantity related to (but different from) the differential Fano factor~\eqref{eq:Fano_diff_def} was introduced in Ref.~\cite{Zhang2025Mar}, under the name of ``witness function'' and with different motivations, for the Laughlin-edge tunneling setup with $n_1=n_2=1$.}

 Performing the derivatives of the tunneling current and noise, we find

 and